-- A taxpayer making this election must certify that the average weekly wage of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of a manufacturing company is at least 90 percent of the base year employment.
+- Line 6b A taxpayer making this election must certify that the average weekly wages of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of the manufacturing company is at least 90 percent of the base year employment.
 Check the box certifying that the company meets the requirements.
-The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
-See the instructions for Section B, Line 1. - Line 4 Financial corporations: Check this box if the corporation is a financial corporation.
-Financial corporations must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
-See the instructions for Section B, Line 1 for more information.
+The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Line 7 Multi-Factor Formula with Double-Weighted Sales Factor: Check if using the multi-factor apportionment formula with double-weighted sales factor.